ashleyesau/parking_tickets/README.md

   - [Reflection on Challenges and Successes](#reflection-on-challenges-and-successes)
   - [Recommendations for Future Projects](#recommendations-for-future-projects)

-# Introduction
-Welcome to my NYC Parking Tickets Data Pipeline project!

-This project represents a major milestone in my journey as a data engineer - bringing together everything I've been learning about cloud-native tools, data modeling, and building scalable pipelines.
-It started with a real-world dataset of over 42 million parking ticket records from New York City, and became an opportunity to practice designing a robust, modular data system from raw ingestion to clean, analytics-ready data and visualised insights.

-I challenged myself to approach this like a real-world data engineering project:

--   **Working with messy public sector data at scale**

--   **Building quality checks and validation processes into the pipeline**

--   **Modeling and transforming the data for efficient analytics**

--   **Leveraging a modern cloud tech stack: AWS S3, Glue, Athena, Redshift, dbt, and Looker**

-I was especially excited to bring everything together - not just building the pipeline but designing it thoughtfully: ensuring each phase flowed cleanly into the next, solving unexpected problems along the way, and ending with a functional, polished analytics environment.
-It’s a project I’m proud of because it doesn't just show technical skills - it shows how much care, learning, and passion I bring into my work.

-Thank you for taking a look!
-I'm excited to keep building, improving, and taking on even bigger challenges ahead.

 # Project Goals
 This project aimed to design a robust, modular data pipeline for NYC Parking Ticket data.
 My key goals were: